 Associate Professor Dennis Hemphill

-College of Sport & Exercise Science; Institute of Sport, Exercise & Active Living (ISEAL)
+College of Sport & Exercise Science; Institute for Health & Sport (IHES)

 Dr Dennis Hemphill is an Associate Professor in Sport Ethics, with expertise in research and teaching, as well as industry and public engagement.

 Dennis is a Research Associate in the IHES 'Sport for Inclusive Communities' research program.
 His research focus is sport integrity in community sport, performance enhancement and anti-doping policy, as well as human rights and anti-discrimination in sport.
 His teaching responsibilities cover integrity and ethics in sport, clinical exercise, sport science, physical education and sport management.

 Dennis is a longstanding member of the International Association for the Philosophy of Sport and serves as Chair of the Exercise and Sport Science Australia (ESSA) Ethics and Disciplinary Committee.
 He acts as a consultant to professional and industry bodies, plus contributes to public debate through various media outlets.

 Mazanov, J., Hemphill, D. Connor, J., Backhouse, S. and Quirk, F. (2014) 'Australian Athlete Support Personnel Lived Experience of Anti-Doping', Sport Management Review.

 Mazanov, J., Backhouse, S., Connor, J., Hemphill, D. and Quirk, F. (2013) 'Athlete Support Personnel and Anti-Doping: Knowledge, Attitudes and Ethical Stance', Scandinavian Journal of Medicine and Science in Sports.
 24(5), 846-856.